GoDodgers/unix_linux_practice/README.md

 ### _Process_

+Note :: See fork / exec syscall for process creation

+• Process ID Number

+If processies are only created from other processies, that leaves that question where did the first process come from?
+When a Unix system starts, there is always a first process called the _**init process**_.
+And from there all other processies decend.
+Effectively you end up with this higherarchy of processies starting with init and in-turn their children and their children and so forth.
+Each process that is created is known by a unique id number, ie a _**Process ID Number**_ or _**pid**_. _**init**_ always has the pid of **1** and any subsequent process from created from there have basically whatever is the next avaible pid number numerically.
+Do understand that these pid numbers can be reused.

 For every process currently in the system, the OS keeps a data stucture that keeps track of everything associated with that process.
 And those things include ...

 • Address Space - ( the memory table that is loaded when that process is running )